m0chan/m0chan.github.io/_posts/2019-07-31-Kerberos-Attacks-In-Depth.md

-Now exploiting **Constrained Delegation** is a little but different to **Unconstrained Delegation** as we can't just simply grab pwn the Server's/Users' trusted for Delegation and snatch the cached`TGT` tickets.
+Now exploiting **Constrained Delegation** is a little but different to **Unconstrained Delegation** as we can't just simply grab pwn the Server's/Users' trusted for Delegation and snatch the cached `TGT` tickets.

-We simply have to find high value targets that are delegating for high value resources, a good example would be a server trusted for `cifs` `Delegation` on a machine, this would allow us to read the files on the target system by snatching the cached `TGS` ticket.
+We simply have to find high value targets that are set to delegate for high value resources, a good example would be a server trusted for `cifs` `Delegation` on a machine, this would allow us to read the files on the target system by snatching the cached `TGS` ticket.

 Another great one is if a machine trusts the `DC` & `LDAP` for `Delegation` then we can DC Sync ;)

+Also worth noting any users/computers that have delegation enabled - `msDS-AllowedToDelegateTo`, they can pretend to be any user in the domain to authenticate the specified `SPN` that they are allowed to delegate too.

+Such as if `user1.m0chanAD.local` was allowed to delegate too `cifs/fileserver.m0chanAD.local` & you owned `user1.m0chanAD.local` then you would be able to authenticate as **any** user within the domain **only**  to `cifs/fileserver.m0chanAD.local`